Read Write Inc. (RWI) Phonics

 Helping at Home

-Each child has a storybook, matched to the sounds and words they know – a decodable book – which they bring home with them to read.
-These are changed weekly.
+Parents and carers have an important role to play in embedding their children’s phonics knowledge.
+Each child has a storybook, matched to the sounds and words they know – a decodable book – which they bring home with them to read and which are changed weekly.
 Children love reading the same book again and again as their reading becomes speedier and they understand what they are reading.

 Top Tips for reading at home include:

-2. Showing children how to read the story in a storyteller voice
+• Showing children how to read the story in a storyteller voice

 We hope that you enjoy reading with your child and unlocking a world of imagination and possibility with them.